Ryan has been a world class powerlifter for several years, making his mark at the highest level against the strongest opponents.

 He’s competed in raw divisions with IPF and USAPL in the 120 kg category.
 This includes four category wins at the IPF Masters’ World Championships.
 Over 2016 to 2021 he won his category eight times at national level or above.

 2021 saw him take a category win at the World Championships in Sweden with some massive lifts.
 He also took the Best Lifter award.
+In 2022 he won his category at the US nationals and qualified for the World Championships again (more here).

 Eight category wins at national and world level